The 3-1-3 Method

 Step 3: Communicate your market in 1 sentence

-You now should be able to explain your business in three sentences:
+You now should be able to explain your business or idea in three sentences:

 - The problem you solve, in one sentence.